sinelaw/infernu/README.md

 Equi-recursive types are constrained to at least include a row type in the recursion to prevent inference of evil recursive types.

 ## Example

+**Note**: An ongoing goal is to improve readability of type signatures.

+### Basic

+JavaScript:

+	var num = 2;
+	var arrNums = [num, num];

+SJS infers (for arrNums):

+	[TNumber]

+That is, an array of numbers.

+Objects:

+	var obj = { something: 'hi', value: num };

+Inferred type:

+    {something: TString, value: TNumber}

+That is, an object with two properties: 'something', of type string, and 'value' of type number.

+### Functions and `this`

+In JS, `this` is one truly awful part. `this` is a dynamically scoped variable that takes on values depending on how the current function was invoked.
+SJS knows about this (pun intended) and infers types for functions indicating what `this` must be.

+For example:

+	function useThisData() {
+		return this.data + 3;
+	}

+SJS infers:

+    (this: {data: TNumber, ..l} -> TNumber)

+In words: a function which expects `this` to be an object with at least one property, "data" of type number.
+It returns a number.

+If we call a function that needs `this` incorrectly, SJS will be angry:

+    > useThisData();
+	Error: Could not unify: {data: TNumber, ..a} with TUndefined

+Because we called `useThisData` without a preceding object property access (e.g. `obj.useThisData`), it will get `undefined` for `this`.
+SJS is telling us that our expected type for `this` is not unifiable with the type `undefined`.

 ### Polymorphism